lyuwenyu/RT-DETR/README.md

 </div>

 ## Citation
-If you use `RT-DETR` in your work, please use the following BibTeX entries:
+If you use `RT-DETR` or `RTDETRv2` in your work, please use the following BibTeX entries:
 ```
 @misc{lv2023detrs,
       title={DETRs Beat YOLOs on Real-time Object Detection},